Metabolic evidence movement (T1D) — regulatory recognition lag

 Review Window: Historical example — evidence preceding regulatory action

-Historical pattern showing evidence movement preceding formal regulatory recognition, with a measurable gap between published evidence and guideline incorporation.
+Historical pattern showing evidence movement before formal regulatory recognition, with a documented gap between published evidence and guideline incorporation.

 - Published trial data (historical) high significance